CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 ### Deployment & StatefulSet

 **Deployment**
-- Blueprint for "my-app" Pods
+- A Deployment is the **blueprint** for creating Pods (representing an application, e.g., `my-app`).
-- You create Deployments, not actual Pods
-- Abstracts the complexity of managing Pods:
+- Deployments abstract away the complexity of managing Pods directly:
-  - Pods abstract containers
+  - **Pods** abstract containers.
-  - Deployments abstract Pods
+  - **Deployments** abstract Pods.
+- Key features:
+  - **Replicas:** Defines the number of Pod replicas (e.g., 2).
+  - **Selector:** Ensures that the Deployment manages Pods with specific labels (`app: my-app`).
+  - **Template:** The Pod's template defines the container's image, environment variables, and exposed ports.

 **StatefulSet**

-- Designed for stateful applications where data consistency and order are crucial, such as:
+- **StatefulSets** are designed for **stateful applications**, where data consistency and order are crucial, such as databases.
-  - MySQL
-  - postgreSQL
-  - mongoDB
 - Unlike Deployments, StatefulSets ensure that:
   - Each Pod has a unique, stable identity (e.g., pod-0, pod-1).
   - Pods are created, deleted, and scaled in a defined order.
   - Persistent storage is tied to specific Pods.
-- Databases often require this to control read/write consistency.
+- Common use cases:
+  - **Databases** like MySQL, PostgreSQL, MongoDB.
+  - Ensures **read/write consistency** in databases.

-> Note: Deploying StatefulSets can be complex, so databases are frequently hosted outside the Kubernetes cluster.
+> Note: StatefulSets can be more complex to deploy, so databases are often hosted outside the Kubernetes cluster for easier management.

 ## 🛠️ Kubernetes configuration
 We send requests to the master node to configure Kubernetes using: